kilroy-code/rules/README.md

 Demand-driven evaluation is more than just an optimization.
 It is necessary for "turtles all the way down" systems, in which objects have behaviors that are themslves objects that have behaviors.
 It is fine for such objects to show their behavior objects when inspected by the user.
 But the system cannot cause them all to come into being when defined, because the initialization would never terminate.

 Lazy evaluation is the default behavior.
-You can also have "eager" Rules that automatically get re-demanded after they have been reset.
-See `rulify` and `attach`.
-Note that even an eager rule does not cause itself to exist as soon as it is defined (e.g., on a prototype) - it still needs to be explicitly demanded that first time by the application.
+You can also have "eager" Rules that automatically get re-demanded after a referenced dependency is reset.
+See [Eager Rules](#eager-rules).

 ### Dependency-Directed Backtracking